-Nathan H. Spencer, CSP, CIH, years ago spoke with a university professor that shared a passion for working in the Environmental, Safety and Health field.
-Nate left that conversation with stars in his eyes which ultimately led to him completing a Bachelor’s degree in the Industrial Hygiene program at Utah State University.
-Nate is a Certified Safety Professional and Certified Industrial Hygienist.
-He has worked in the EH&S profession for The Church of Jesus Christ of Latter-day Saints for 18 years in the which he has provided services to management groups in a variety of workplaces including distribution, printing, agricultural, food processing, university, manufacturing and retail settings.
+Nathan Spencer, CSP, CIH, MS, years ago spoke with a university professor that shared a passion for working in the Environmental, Health and Safety field.
+He left that conversation with stars in his eyes which ultimately led to him completing a bachelor’s and master’s degree in industrial hygiene at Utah State University and Montana Tech.
+Nate is currently the Global Safety Manager for The Church of Jesus Christ of Latter-day Saints for the which he has worked over 20 years delivering EH&S services.
+His experience within the Church includes partnering with management groups to ensure the safety of workers in a variety of domestic and international workplaces including distribution, printing, agricultural, food processing, university, manufacturing and retail settings.

-He is originally from the Salt Lake City area and has been an active participant in the local Utah Chapter and in Region 2.
-He is currently the Area B Area Director of Region 2 of the Society.
-Nate has been heavily involved in the student engagement effort for Region 2 students.
+Nate is originally from the Salt Lake City area and has been an active leader in the local ASSP Utah Chapter and Region 2 for over 14 years.
+He is currently the Area B Director for Region 2 of the Society.
+Nate has been happily involved in student engagement efforts including many bi-annual Region 2 Student Leadership Conferences.
 Nate enjoys sharing his passion for the EH&S profession, the key role of ASSP, and keeping a balanced life.
 He and his wife Jodi are the happy parents of 3 children.
 The Spencer family enjoys sailing, snowshoeing, camping, backpacking, and sometimes snowshoeing camping backpacking trips together.